-In Mary Shelley’s gothic novel Frankenstein the plight of the Creature emerges as a tragically resonant exploration of loneliness despair and the existential frails of searching for one’s identity in a judge mental society.
-In Volume 3 Chapter 7, Shelley masterfully crafts a poignant reflection through the Creature’s monologue.
-Delving deep into the ubiquitous human yearning for love, acceptance and companionship.
+In Mary Shelley’s gothic novel Frankenstein, the plight of the creature emerges as a tragically resonant exploration of loneliness despair and the existential frails of searching for one’s identity in a judge mental society.
+In Volume 3 Chapter 7, Shelley masterfully crafts a poignant reflection through the creature’s monologue.
+Delving deep into the ubiquitous human yearning for love, acceptance, and companionship.

-In this passage, the Creature reflects on his loneliness, feeling isolated and from the society due to his monstrous appearance and actions.
-Despite initially hoping they his inner qualities would be recognized and accepted by humanity, the Creature eventually descends into despair and self-loathing, believing himself to be beyond redemption.
+In this passage, the creature reflects on his loneliness, feeling isolated and from the society due to his monstrous appearance and actions.
+Despite initially hoping they his inner qualities would be recognized and accepted by humanity, the creature eventually descends into despair and self-loathing, believing himself to be beyond redemption.
 This reflection showcases the internal struggles of the Creature as the grapples with the rejection and alienation he faces from society.
 The sentiment highlights the themes of isolation, rejection and the impact of societal prejudices present throughout the novel.

 It signifies the Creature’s increasing bitterness and alienation from both humanity and his creator, leading to his descent into darkness and malevolence.
 This passage helps deepen the reader’s understanding of the Creature’s character and underscores the tragic consequences of Victor Frankenstein’s creation, driving the plot towards it’s climate resolution.
 In Volume 3 Chapter 7 in the novel Frankenstein Victor Frankenstein has just resolved to track down his monster and finally bring an end to the horror he has unleashed on the world.
 He travels through several countries, visiting cities and villages where the Creature had been reported.